milkysch/PKGBUILDS/README.md

 # PKGBUILDS

-Personal PKGBUILDS made for my use.
+Personal PKGBUILDS made for my own use.